 - Get rid of any grass or weeds that could be on the lawn.

 - Use your shovel to dig a hole two times as deep as the pot.

-- Make a hole twice as large and fill it with water, allowing the water to flow out on each filling.
+- Make a hole twice as large and fill it with water, allowing it to flow out on each filling.

-- To extricate the plant from the pot, cup the top of the pot with one hand and the pot’s base with the other.
+- To extricate the plant from the pot, cup the top with one hand and the pot’s base with the other.
 Strike the pot’s base against a hard surface and extricate the plant.
-At this point, begin teasing out the roots and straightening or trimming any of those that are curled.
+At this point, begin teasing out the roots and straightening or trimming any curled ones.

 - Plant the plant into the prepared hole, with the root ball positioned at the previous dirt level.
-After that, support the plant upright while the hole is filled with dirt.
+After that, support the plant upright while filling the hole with dirt.

 - Water the plant roughly once a week until the new plant is well established, mainly if circumstances are dry.

-- Acacias are self-seeding, requiring no extra nutrients, and they flourish in almost any desert soil.
+- Acacias are self-seeding, requiring no extra nutrients, and flourish in almost any desert soil.

 - There are several mulches available for the garden.
-Pine bark or other accessible materials may help prevent the garden from drying out.
+Pine bark or other accessible materials may help prevent the garden from drying.

 - But, it is necessary to maintain a clear space between the mulch and the plant stem to minimize any stem-rot growth.

 - It is wise to prune a bushy shrub annually to keep it healthy and well-kept.

 - If you choose to do this, I recommend you do it after blooming.